pushme-pullyou/tootoo-2021/test-cases/markdown-help.md

 ```
 Press <kbd>W</kbd> to go up, and <kbd>A</kbd> to go down.
-If you can find the <kbd>ESC</kbd>, pressing that will fire missiles 🚀
+If you can find the <kbd>ESC</kbd>, pressing that will fire missiles ðŸš€
 ```

 Press W to go up, and A to go down.
-If you can find the ESC, pressing that will fire missiles 🚀
+If you can find the ESC, pressing that will fire missiles ðŸš€

 ### Horizontal rules